, the AI-to-EHR boundary control point. · On the roadmap: the Living EHR, the full platform described below.

 Every other EHR is an expense.
-Open_C is a revenue engine.
+Open C's Living EHR is designed as a revenue engine.

 Documentation and charting now rank as the number one driver of physician burnout.
 For every hour of direct patient care, physicians spend nearly two additional hours on EHR and desk work.